dtw/mffa/README.md

 In fact, it won't even start fishing.
 You have to start.

 ###### Really?
 Yes.
-However, since it will try to fish automatically (once you have started) anything that would stop you fishing does stop the addon.
+However, since it will try to cast automatically (once you have started) anything that would stop you fishing does stop the addon.